-Viseu in central Portugal is such a lovely place, it’s been voted ‘Best city in Portugal to live in’.
+Why should you visit Viseu in central Portugal?
+Well, perhaps because it’s such a lovely place that it’s been voted ‘Best city in Portugal to live in’.
 Twice.
 I won’t be moving up there any time soon but I am pleased to have got to know it a little better.
-Here are some of the reasons why I think Viseu is worth visiting and possibly using as a base for exploring the area.
-Or moving to.

-At the top of Rua do Comércio you’ll find Despensa da Praça, a gourmet shop where you can sample some excellent Dão wines and buy port for less than you’d pay in Porto.
-They also stock gourmet preserves, teas and salts as well as top quality cheese and sausages.
-If you’re into designer clothes, check out the shop opposite.
-For antiques, head to the shop under Casa da Sé in Praça Dom Duarte.
+Towards the top end of Rua Dr Luíz Ferreira you’ll find a gourmet shop where you can sample some excellent Dão wines and gourmet preserves, teas and salts as well as top quality cheese and sausages.

-I’m more of a window shopper and I found some fascinatingly old-fashioned shops on Rua Direita where you can buy hair restorer and cassettes, if you really want to.
-This traditional shopping street has become rather neglected since the fancy pants commercial centre opened and several window displays haven’t changed in donkey’s years.
-There’s a project underway to breathe new life into the Rua Direita so hopefully it will shake off its apathetic, forgotten air.
+I’m more of a window shopper and I found some fascinatingly old-fashioned shops on Rua Direita where you can buy hair restorer and cassettes, if you really want to!

 The rooms either side of the church contain rich oil paintings and religious artefacts.
 Some depict religious scenes or personalities, others are portraits of the church’s many benefactors.
 The museum focuses on the various charitable works carried out by the church over the centuries, both physical acts and spiritual support.
 It’s only a euro without the free ticket.